bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ## Implementation Guidelines

 ### General Architecture
-SAP commerce utilises a layered approach to  backend functionality that consists of the following logical and physical layers:
+SAP commerce utilises a layered architecture that consists of the following layers:
  - UI
 	 - Views, Tags and Controllers
 - Business logic